Madisonkanna/madisonkanna.com/src/content/themasterswitch.md

 tags: ["Bookshelf"]
 ---

-My notes from the book [The Master Switch](https://amzn.to/3p7GUs3) by Tim Wu.
+My summary of the book [The Master Switch](https://amzn.to/3p7GUs3) by Tim Wu.

 A book about the **Cycle**: the oscillation of information industries from open systems (a freely accessible channel) to closed systems (strictly controlled and ruled by a monopolist).
 Book explores how the cycle happened to radio, telegraph, telephone, film, and explores the question: will it happen to the internet?
 Will the internet become a closed system?